Clarinex Side Effects

 Applies to desloratadine: oral syrup, oral tablet, oral tablet disintegrating

-Along with its needed effects, desloratadine (the active ingredient contained in Clarinex) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by desloratadine (the active ingredient contained in Clarinex).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking desloratadine:Rare
+You should check with your doctor immediately if any of these side effects occur when taking desloratadine:Rare

 - Anaphylaxis, such as, cough, difficulty swallowing, dizziness, fast heartbeat, hives, itching, puffiness or swelling of eyelids or around the eyes or face or lips or tongue, shortness of breath, skin rash, tightness in chest, unusual tiredness or weakness, wheezing